utah-cs4470-sp23/class/assignment3/README.md

   terminates the program (on a type error) or returns the type of the expression.
-Type errors only occur if the arguments to a function have the incorrect type, or if an undefined variable or function is used, or if a normal variable is used as a function.
+Type errors only occur if the arguments to a function have the incorrect type, or if an undefined variable or function is used, or if a normal variable is used as a function, or if a variable or function name is reused.

 - `type_stmt` takes a `Stmt` AST node and a symbol table, and either terminates the program (on a type error) or returns nothing after